sauravdwivedistorms/Kyo-H5SDK/README.md

     // ...
   }
   ```
+* ```H5SDK.update({ SCORE: <value>})```

+  On score update, send the message with the new score.
+This helps to keep a log of scores, every 5 seconds which helps the backend to detect anomalies.
+For now, this call is optional.

 * ```H5SDK.submit({ SCORE: <value> , SCORE_DATA: <JSON value>})```

   Call this function when the game is over.
 It sends a message about the user's game score and score data.
 Where ```<value>``` - numeric integer value of the current game score.